rcgray/free-genai-bootcamp-2025/listening-comp/docs/Technical-Spec.md

 #### Document Lifecycle
 1. Initial creation with `status: "pending"`
-2. Update to `downloaded` when audio is saved
+2. Update to `completed` when audio is processed (transcription and translation)
-3. Update to `transcribed` with transcript path
-4. Final update to `translated` with translation path

 ## Development Environment